-Grandview ISD Educator Named 2022 NAESP National Distinguished Principal for Texas
+Flour Bluff ISD Educator Named 2023 NAESP National Distinguished Principal for Texas

-Grandview Elementary Principal Kathrine Stewart has been named the 2022 NAESP National Distinguished Principal for Texas.
-Stewart will be recognized at the TEPSA Awards Reception Wednesday, June 8, at the Round Rock Kalahari Resort during the TEPSA Summer Conference.
+Flour Bluff Primary and Elementary Principal Nikol Youngberg has been named the 2023 NAESP National Distinguished Principal for Texas.
+Youngberg will be recognized at the TEPSA Awards Reception Wednesday, June 7, at the Round Rock Kalahari Resort during the TEPSA Summer Conference.

-Stewart will receive a check for $10,000 courtesy of long-time TEPSA partner Curriculum Associates.
-She will also be recognized throughout the year including at the NAESP awards gala in Washington, DC.
+Dr. Youngberg and her school will receive $2,500 each courtesy of long-time TEPSA partner Curriculum Associates.
+She will also be recognized throughout the year, including at the NAESP awards gala in Washington, DC.

 Sponsored by the National Association of Elementary School Principals (NAESP), the National Distinguished Principals program honors outstanding elementary and middle-level administrators who ensure that America’s children acquire a sound foundation for lifelong learning and achievement.
 The program was established in 1984 to recognize and celebrate elementary and middle-level principals who set high standards for instruction, student achievement, character, and climate for the students, families, and staff in their learning communities.
 Learn more at naesp.org.

 Founded in 1969, Curriculum Associates, LLC designs research-based print and online instructional materials, screens and assessments, and data management tools.
 The company’s products and outstanding customer service provide teachers and administrators with the resources necessary for teaching diverse student populations and fostering learning for all students.

 TEPSA, whose hallmark is educational leaders learning with and from each other, has served Texas PK-8 school leaders since 1917.
 Member-owned and member-governed, TEPSA represents more than 6,000 members who direct the activities of more than 3 million PK-8 schoolchildren.